GudlaArunKumar/PowerBI-dashboards/README.md

 **Atliq Hardware company**

 A two-page report on primary sales insights on Atliq hardware company which sells computer hardware and peripherals in the Indian market.
 Report includes KPI's on Revenue, Profit, Sales Quantity, Revenue trend over years, Top 5 products in the company, distribution of profit over Zones and customer Type, comparison of revenue/profit with the previous month (5% target is considered) etc.

+**HR Analytics**

+A two-page report unraveling insights about the Human resource department in a company through a Key Performance Indicators such as Attrition rate, Active employees, Average experienced employee in the company, Average percent of salary hike, Employee Job satisfaction ratio, etc. along with some visual charts to show in-depth insights about the employees in the company.